chaturay/serverless-artillery/README.md

 - The HTTP engine has support for "hooks", which allow for custom JS functions to be called at certain points during the execution of a scenario.
 See [here](https://artillery.io/docs/http-reference/#advanced-writing-custom-logic-in-javascript) for details.

 #### Script splitting customization
-As mentioned [here](#load-generating-lambda-function-on-aws), the controller mode load generating Lambda function splits the work to generate the required load between multiple worker mode load generating Lambdas.
+As mentioned [here](#load-generator-lambda-function-on-aws), the controller mode load generator Lambda function splits the work to generate the required load between multiple worker mode load generator Lambdas.
 The following controls are available to control how splitting is done.
 That said, the defaults are good and you generally won't need them until you have gotten deeper into implementation.
 To use these, define a `_split` attribute within your `script.yml`.
 The values of that object will be used to alter the splitting of your script.
 ```
 {